-The problem is the lack of efficient methods cybersecurity managers need to implement to minimize cyber fraud in mobile money services in Ghana (Akomea-Frimpong et al., 2019; Guma et al., 2020; Novelan et al., 2018; Singh & Kumar, 2018).
-The lack of proper protection methods or MFS not adequately protected creates opportunities for cyber fraudsters to hack mobile systems and steal customers' money.
-Bank of Ghana reported that Ghana lost over GHc 12.8 million (USD2.2million) in 2021 to mobile moneyrelated fraud (Thebftonline.com, 2022).
+The problem is the lack of understanding and availability of efficient and effective methods that cybersecurity managers need to implement to minimize cyber fraud in mobile money services in Ghana (Akomea-Frimpong et al., 2019; Guma et al., 2020; Novelan et al., 2018; Singh & Kumar, 2018).
+The lack of proper protection methods or MFS adequately protected opportunities for cyber fraudsters to hack mobile systems and steal customers' money.
+Bank of Ghana reported that Ghana lost over GHc 12.8 million (USD 2.2 million) in 2021 to mobile moneyrelated fraud (Thebftonline.com,2022).
 Security methods remain a salient problem in mobile money systems regarding using short message services (SMS) and unstructured supplementary service data (USSD) with inherent vulnerabilities (Novelan et al., 2018).
 Eavesdropping and intercepting money transfer data in transit posed significant security concerns for several mobile money ecosystems.
 No scheme or existing method could offer complete SMS and SS7 security (Khozooyi et al., 2009; Novelan et al., 2018).
 Lee and Narayanan (2021) found that out of 259 samples of recycled mobile phone numbers available to new subscribers in the United States at two significant carriers, 171 were tied to existing accounts, exposing security and privacy risks to potential hackers to exploit.
 No substantial research has been conducted to reduce these threats.
-The menace continued seriously affect mobile transactions' integrity (Maseno et al., 2017).
+The menace continued to seriously affect mobile transactions' integrity (Maseno et al., 2017).
 Kisekka (2019) noted that according to MTN Uganda, some suspicious individuals obtained PINs from customers under pretenses and subsequently withdrew funds from customers' mobile money accounts.